Religion, Law, and the Medical Neglect of Children in the United States, 1870-2000 - 'The Science of the Age'

 By: Lynne Curry

-This week, listen to Lynne Curry's conversation with Sace Elder about Religion, Law, and the Medical Neglect of Children in the U.S. Dr. Elder is Professor and Chair of History at Eastern Illinois University.
-You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you can subscribe wherever you get your podcasts.
+Revisit Lynne Curry's conversation with Sace Elder about Religion, Law, and the Medical Neglect of Children in the U.S. This episode originally aired as Season 10, Episode 1 of the SHCY podcast.
+You can listen to other episodes of the SHCY podcast by visiting our podcast website, or you can subscribe wherever you get your podcasts.
 Lynne Curry is Professor Emerita of History at Eastern Illinois University, USA.
 Sace Elder is Professor and Chair of History at Eastern Illinois University.

 About Lynne Curry